 Examples of these developments in e.g., the Netherlands are the large number of types of special education and care facilities for specific groups.
-As indicated above, the focus was and still is largely on the handicap.
+As indicated above, the focus was and still is largely on the disability.

+6.2 Examples

-6.2 An example
+First example